maschinenstadt/lib.js/README.md

 #### Manual
 Just clone the repository into "/lib.js" and link "/usr/local/bin/node.js" to "/lib.js/node.js".
-The rest is up to you - so please read more of the README.
+The rest is up to you (so please read more of the README).

 ### Et cetera.